 Understanding Client Expectations

-Every dental laboratory owner knows that their business is dependent on the satisfaction of their clients.
 An exceptional dental lab takes the time to understand the client’s expectations and communication style.
-This is important for any great relationship, and especially vital, when you’re investing in something that you want to last.
+This is important for any great relationship, and especially vital, when you’re investing in a relationship that you want to last.

 Excellent client communication

 An exceptional dental lab did not create a reputation based on bad reviews and negative comments between dentists, but on results and care.
 When you are seeking out a new lab partnership, you should give the communication a test drive.
 Talk to a technician, customer support team member, or even the owner to see if you communicate well.
-Again, are they happy?
-Behind the smoke and mirrors are words and conversations.
 You need to work with someone that communicates the way that you communicate best.
 Are you better by text, email, phone, or video?
 When are you available to talk to your lab partner?
 Establishing this prior to a partnership will create a lasting relationship filled with exceptional results and happy patients.

-Why do labs suck?
-Maybe you just don’t have the right lab on your side.
-To find out if we are the right fit for you, email email@example.com and set up a time to discover what makes us a world of difference.
-And lastly, when you talk to Bob.
-Does he sound happy?
+To find out if we are the right fit for you, email firstname.lastname@example.org and set up a time to discover what makes us a world of difference.